Top Bail Bonding Agency! Top Google Rating!

 Are bail bonding companies 24 hours?Are bail bonding companies 24 hours?
 Yes, Smith American Bail Bonds is twenty-four hours seven days a week.
 Smith American Bail Bonds is highly known and respected for their twenty-four-hour bail bonding services.
 No matter the time or day if you are in need of bail bonding services just contact Smith American Bail Bonds.

 Can a felon sign a bond?Yes, there are no laws that says a felon can’t do it.
-It’s important to ask an attorney or an probation officer before paying someone's bond.
+It’s important to ask a attorney or a probation officer before paying someone's bond.
 It is not illegal for a person who was convicted of a felony to bail someone else out of jail.

 Bail Bond Cost?In the state of Indiana bail bonding companies charge 8% or 10% on all surety bonds.
 Depending on the severity of the case you may only be required to pay the 10% premium on the bond.